charlesone/Kaldanes/README.md

 	ulimit -s unlimited

-To look at the Technical White Paper explaining all the gory details, it is better to download it (the github viewer cuts it short and the URLs and pdf links don't connect), first click below, then download the pdf:
+To look at the Technical White Paper explaining all the gory details, it is better to download it (the github viewer cuts it short and the URLs and pdf links don't connect), first click below, then click the "download" button to get the pdf file:

 https://github.com/charlesone/Kaldanes/blob/master/Technical%20White%20Paper.pdf